NaomiMod/Rent-A-Hero-No1/README.md

 # Rent-A-Hero-No1 (Dreamcast) Text Format

-This repo is a collection of documents regarding Rent-A-Hero No.1 text format.
+This repo is a collection of documents regarding Rent-A-Hero No.1 format.

 - [Text Format Struct](TEXT_Format.md)